gabrielTor/ecom-app/README.md

 ## General info
-This is an e-commerce web application I´m curruntly working on, with the design inspired by MercadoLibre and OLX pages.
+This is a multi e-commerce web application I´m curruntly working on, with the design inspired by MercadoLibre and OLX pages.

 ## Technologies
 Project is created with: